KripD0/BooksLibrary/README.md

 ***
 # Getting started

-A stopped postgresql is required to start the application.
+Postgresql is required to start the application.
 Before launching, it is necessary in the application.yaml set your username and password to connect to the database

 ![img.png](aplication-settings.png)